nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_clinical_summary.md

 {% include custom/section.warnbanner.html %}

 ## Clinical Summary Section Content##
-The Clinical summary section carries a narrative summary of the episode.
-Where possible, very brief, subheadings should be formatted as such in any html sent:
+The Clinical summary section carries a narrative summary of the episode, where possible very brief.
+Subheadings should be formatted as such in any html sent:

 <table width="100%">
 <tr>